Investment insights from Capital Group

-Four and a half years after British voters narrowly backed a departure from the European Union, the two sides reached a trade agreement just days before the UK’s withdrawal from the EU’s single market and customs union on 31st December.
-The deal avoids punishing tariffs and quotas on goods, but it still represents a significant rupture in the UK-EU economic relationship.
+Four and a half years after British voters narrowly backed a departure from the European Union, the two sides reached a trade agreement just days before the U.K.’s withdrawal from the EU’s single market and customs union on December 31.
+The deal avoids punishing tariffs and quotas on goods, but it still represents a significant rupture in the U.K-EU economic relationship.

-One of the most immediate effects will be new trade friction as border checks and customs declarations are introduced on 1st January.
-The UK has said it will phase in border checks over the first six months of 2021, while the EU plans to impose full checks in January.
-These hurdles will cost UK companies an estimated £7 billion ($9.4 billion) a year.
-In the short term, the UK may struggle to avoid logjams at key border crossings, while many businesses remain unprepared for the red tape.
+One of the most immediate effects will be new trade friction as border checks and customs declarations are introduced on January 1.
+The U.K. has said it will phase in border checks over the first six months of 2021, while the EU plans to impose full checks in January.
+These hurdles will cost U.K. companies an estimated £7 billion ($9.4 billion) a year.
+In the short term, the U.K. may struggle to avoid logjams at key border crossings, while many businesses remain unprepared for the red tape.

 The free trade agreement is one of the most extensive that the EU has signed with a major trading partner.
 It avoids tariffs and quotas for all goods and aims to limit the regulatory burden in some key sectors, such as chemicals.

 The agreement only partially covers services, such as transportation, with little regarding financial and professional services.
 The EU has said it will consider equivalence for these sectors, which would allow more access to the single market.
-However, this is much less favourable than “passporting” rights, which allow financial services companies with regulatory authorisation in one EU country to conduct business freely throughout the bloc.
+However, this is much less favorable than “passporting” rights, which allow financial services companies with regulatory authorization in one EU country to conduct business freely throughout the bloc.